naviserver-project/nsdbpg/README.md

 ### ns_pg_bind

-This is a variant of the `ns_db` API for evaluating PostgreSQL statements, supporting bind variables (denoted in SQL statements starting with a `:`).
-The values for the bind variables are either from the `ns_set` provided via the `-bind` option or from the calling environment.
+`ns_pg_bind` is an enhanced version of the `ns_db` API for executing PostgreSQL statements with support for bind variables (denoted by a colon `:` in SQL statements).
+The bind variable values can be supplied via an `ns_set` using the `-bind` option or derived from the current calling environment.

 ```tcl
 ns_pg_bind dml     /handle/ -bind /bind/ /sql/